LUMC/HAMLET/README.md

 ## Execution

-After installation of all the required tools, you will need to fill in the required settings and configurations in several YAML files.
+After installation of all the required tools, you will need to fill in the pipeline settings in a JSON file, and create a PEP or CSV sample sheet.

 For the runtime settings, use the provided `test/data/config/test-chrM.json` file as template and update the values as required.
 Let's call this file `config.json`.